 The pain of recruiting and sustaining an in-house development team with limited funds is something SMEs and start-ups should try to avoid.
 That is why the location becomes crucial as company owners search for software development solutions for a cheaper price.
 However, SMEs and start-ups should take note that the price to hire a good team varies among countries.
 For example, a team in Asia could charge 25 to 40 dollars per working hour, while that of CEE fluctuates between 25 and 70 dollars.
-And so, outsourcing to a partner in Asia can be more reasonable as long as SME and start-up owners conduct detailed research about the potential vendor.
+And so, outsourcing to a partner in Asia can be more reasonable as long as SME and start-up owners conduct a detailed research about the potential vendor.

 - Employ a few hundred or more developers, very resourceful in testing and project development.